Gora Sikh

 Gora Sikh (feminine: Gori), or White Sikh, is term used to refer to Sikhs of European-descent.
 Many gora Sikhs are followers of the 3HO tradition of Yogi Bhajan, functioning separately from the mainstream, Punjabi Sikh community.
 Much of them place a strong emphasis on yoga.
 Gora Sikhs compromise a sizeable amount of the American-Sikh population but are not as prominent amongst British-Sikhs.

 History

+Background

 The majority of Sikhs are of an ethnic Punjabi-background and Sikhism today is a non-proselytizing religion.
 Throughout Sikhism's history, it remained mostly a Punjabi-affair, despite some inclinations of Sindhis and other South Asian ethnic groups becoming associated with the religion on the boundaries, such as in the form of the Nanakpanthi tradition.
 Sikhism became a "global" religion in the migration-period, but this is due to emigration from the Punjab and intermarying with non-Punjabis.
 Thus, non-Punjabi conversion to Sikhism has been limited mostly to solitary conversions.